TingChih/StatisticsCourse/README.md

-# All Statistics Course Assignments using R
+# Statistics Course Assignments using R